vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     clears `spec.realm`, so Argo CD ignores differences on that path to avoid endless resyncs.
 When you change the realm payload, bump `metadata.annotations.iam.demo/realm-config-version` so Argo CD reapplies the manifest and Keycloak performs a fresh import.
+  - Keycloak now sets `kc.auto-build=true` and explicitly enables the `health` feature so the container rebuilds itself when build-time options such as the database vendor or health endpoints change.
+This keeps the operator-driven liveness and readiness probes working even after upgrades or secret rotations because the server automatically refreshes the optimized build instead of exiting with "build time options" errors.

 - **midPoint config**: `k8s/apps/midpoint/deployment.yaml` + `k8s/apps/midpoint/config.xml`
   - The deployment constrains the JVM heap (`MP_MEM_INIT=768M`, `MP_MEM_MAX=1536M`) to keep resource usage predictable.